Electronic Commerce, Systems & Technology

 - MET AD 747 Service: Quality, Delivery, and Productivity

-- MET AD 760 Going International: Importing and Exporting Operations
+- MET AD 760 International Trade and Logistics

 - MET AD 773 International Business Simulation